There are now 3 possible online modes for units:

 - Level 3 elective

 - Mapping geology in the field and the interpretation of field data alongside remote sensing and geophysical data are fundamental skills for a professional geologist.
 This unit strengthens and expands mapping skills through practical work and a seven-day field trip to the Eastern Goldfields.
-The field trip challenges students to collect high-quality field data with which to interpret the geological history of this complexly deformed area, and to understand the geological setting of mineral deposits (nickel and gold) in the area.
+The field trip challenges students to collect high-quality field data with which to interpret the geological history of this complexly deformed area, and to understand the geological setting of nickel and gold deposits in the area.
 Mapping is undertaken using modern digital mapping techniques incorporating a range of data types.

 - Students are able to (1) collect high quality field data and make observations from regional datasets to interpret a complexly deformed terrane; (2) present new results in written report, critically appraising existing concepts with new data and interpretations; and (3) produce geological maps using digital mapping technology.